-- The infection is caused by the bacteria. - Occurs mostly on wet floors. - It starts as a stinking inflammation on the surface of the skin. - Then damages of the horn in the heel with a lot of extra horn forms. - Initially the cow is not lame. - Pedicure, disinfection and hygiene are possible solutions.
+- The infection is caused by the bacteria Bacteroïdes nodosus and Fusobacterium necrophorum. - Occurs mostly on wet floors. - It starts as a superficial stinking inflammation of the interdigital skin. - Then damages of the horn in the heel with a lot of extra horn forms especially in the rear outside claw (this is a predisposition for getting Mortellaro disease). - Initially the cow is not lame. - Pedicure, disinfection and hygiene are possible solutions.